Caroline Goulden practises in commercial litigation and dispute resolution, primarily in the Supreme, Federal and appellate Courts.

 Directorships & memberships

-Caroline is currently a member of the board of the Queen Victoria Women’s Centre Trust.
+Caroline is a graduate of the Australian Institute of Company Directors.
+She was formerly a member of the board of the Queen Victoria Women’s Centre Trust.

 Awards & recognition

 Caroline is recognised as a leading lawyer by various international guides to lawyers and law firms, including: